New Year, New Job?

 Ask plenty questions of your own at interviews.
 Interviews are a two way process and just as much a chance for you to decide if the company & position are for right for you!

-5. Be open minded and consider all options
+5. Have an open mind and consider all options

-It’s great if you have an offer on the table, and even better if you have multiple offers which you can choose from!
-If this is the case, make sure you’re open minded and consider all of the offers available.
-Do your research on each company and check out their employee reviews on websites like Glassdoor and Indeed.
+It’s great if you have an offer on the table.
+Even better if you have multiple offers that you can choose from!
+Consider all job offers and have an open mind.
+Do your research on each company as well as checking out their employee reviews on websites like Glassdoor and Indeed.

 Whatever you decide, be sure to keep any relevant parties up to date with your decision.